JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 As you can see there's a lot of small details, which took me a while to figure out.

 And there are still some large remaining issues:
-* NEE during is using entirely random samples, and tends to be noisy
+* NEE is using entirely random samples, which leads to noisy reflections
-* Glossy surfaces don't have any sort of path guiding, and tends to be noisy
+* Glossy surfaces don't have any sort of path guiding to choose good directions, which also leads to noisy reflections
+* No specular motion vectors to aid the denoiser leads to ghosting when objects in reflections move around
 * Terminating in the world cache still leads to quality issues sometimes, especially on curved surfaces
   * TODO: Validate if this is what I was seeing in the cornell box scene
-* No specular motion vectors to aid the denoiser leads to ghosting

-TODO: Talk about ReSTIR PT and why I didn't want to use it
-TODO: Talk about how to fix each of these
+Specular motion vectors are something I plan to work on, following either ["Rendering Perfect Reflections and Refractions in Path-Traced Games"](https://developer.nvidia.com/blog/rendering-perfect-reflections-and-refractions-in-path-traced-games) or ["Temporally Reliable Motion Vectors for Real-time Ray Tracing"](https://zheng95z.github.io/publications/trmv21).
+I just need to spend some more time understanding the theory.

+For improving sampling during the path trace, this is technically what ReSTIR PT was invented to solve.
+However, ReSTIR PT is also very performance intensive, and I'm not convinced it's the path we should go down for Solari.

+I have some other ideas in mind for improving sampling, which I'll talk about at the end of this post.

 ## Energy Loss Bug